-The Evening MBA program is currently accepting applications for January 2023 enrollment.
-Learn more about the application process below, and start your application today.
+The application for the Evening MBA program is currently closed.
+Our next application will open in 2023.
+Learn more about the application process below.
 Your future awaits.

 Applying to Texas McCombsOur admissions committee dedicates itself to a meticulous, holistic review of each application.
 Our objective is to determine if you are a good fit for Texas McCombs and to be sure that we are the right school for you and your goals.
 More details about the application process, deadlines, and components can be found below.

 - The University of Texas at Austin requires graduate school applicants to have earned a bachelor's degree from a regionally accredited institution in the U.S. or a comparable degree from a foreign institution.

 - All students in the Working Professional Evening MBA program should be fully employed during the course of the program.

 - Foreign nationals who apply should be living in the U.S. and fully employed.

 To prepare to apply for your MBA:

 - Obtain copies of your official transcripts and have official test scores sent to UT Austin.